-Course work includes instruction in scheduling appointments, coding and processing insurance accounts, billing, collections, medical transcription, computer operations, assisting with examinations/treatments, performing routine laboratory procedures, electrocardiography, supervised medication administration, and ethical/legal issues associated with patient care.
+Coursework includes instruction in scheduling appointments, coding and processing insurance accounts, billing, collections, computer operations; assisting with examinations/treatments, performing routine laboratory procedures, electrocardiography, supervised medication administration; and ethical/legal issues associated with patient care.

 Additional requirements that must be met following admittance to the program are as follows:

 1. Before beginning the clinical externship portion of the program, students are required to have a Health Care provider level current First Aid/CPR certification effective throughout the entire two-semester externship rotations.
 Evidence of physical health must be provided by submitting a completed Student Medical Form to Martin Community College and a current immunization record.
 Failure to provide the listed materials in a timely manner will prevent progress through the program by making the student ineligible for placement in externship.